davebryson/urkel/README.md

 In progress implementation of an `urkel` tree from the Handshake project.

 ### What Works:
-- In memory tree (insert, get)
+- insert, get, proof, verify
-- Proof/Verify
+- initial urkel 'db'

+see `tree_test.go`

 ### To Do:
 - Tree.remove()
-- Store, Encoding/Decoding
-- Snapshot
+- Transction/Snapshot